Undergraduate Course: Hellenistic Poetry (GREE10012)

 ||Availability||Available to all students

-During the course, students will read in Greek a range of texts that will include poems and/or passages from one or more of the most important poets of the Hellenistic period, such as Apollonius' Argonautica, the Hymns and other works of Callimachus, and the Idylls of Theocritus.
-Through close analysis of the poems in their original language, students will study the style and language of the poetry and its interpretation from a variety of perspectives.
-Students may also be expected to read more poetry of this period in English.
+During the course, students will read in Greek a range of texts that are likely to include passages from, and sometimes complete books of, the period's most important poets, including Apollonius' Argonautica, the six Hymns of Callimachus and selected examples of Callimachus' work in other genres, and selected Idylls of Theocritus.
+Through close analysis of the poems in their original language, students will become familiar with the style and language of each of the three authors.
+Students will also be expected to have read the whole of the Argonautica in English.

 The course will explore the conventions and characteristics of Hellenistic poetry, focusing in particular on literary innovation.
 It will tackle the interpretative problems raised by Hellenistic literary practices, and modern critical approaches to those problems.